 BY ERIN EWART

-As I write this we’re in the depths of February.
-Even though I know spring will eventually come, at this point in the year it always seems like winter will never end.
+As I write this we’re in the depths of winter.
+Even though I know spring will eventually come, at this point in the year it always seems like the dark and cold will never end.

 The job search process has so many ups and downs, and at times it can feel like it will never end.
 It will end eventually of course, but as you’re in the midst of it, it can be hard to remember that there will be a light at the end of the tunnel.

-A longer than expected job search can be very challenging, and it’s important to maintain perspective and positive energy throughout the process.
+A longer than expected job search can be very challenging, and it’s important to find ways to maintain perspective and positive energy throughout the process.
 We asked several social impact professionals who landed great jobs after searching longer than they had anticipated to share their advice for others going through a similar experience.
 Here are their recommendations.

 Your search will probably take longer than you think